184.108.40.206 Group Influence on Behaviour

 He researched “how far people would go in obeying an instruction if it involved harming another person”, in this case administering an electric shock.
 “65% (two-thirds) of participants (i.e., teachers) continued to the highest level of 450 volts,” which had been explained to them as “Danger: Severe Shock”.

-Many people, particularly the young, feel that their popularity in social groups such as Facebook – where they seek to be ‘liked’ – is very important to their happiness, as described in an article: Why Do We Get So Obsessed With ‘Likes’ On Social Media?
+Many people, particularly the young, feel that their popularity in social networks such as those provided by Facebook – where they seek to be ‘liked’ – is very important to their happiness, as described in an article: Why Do We Get So Obsessed With ‘Likes’ On Social Media?

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/4322a.htm
+This is a current page, updated since publication of Patterns of Power Edition 3a.
+An archived copy of it is held at https://www.patternsofpower.org/edition03/4322b.htm